iliedanila/QtFileBrowser/README.md

 # FileBrowser

-Cross platform file browser similar to Total Commander - `work in progress`.
+Cross platform file browser similar to Total Commander - `work in progress` but usable.